day8/re-frame/docs/Testing.md

 ## Exposing Event Handlers For Test

-Event Handlers are pure functions and are consequently easy to test.
+Event Handlers are pure functions which should make them easy to test, right?

 First, create a named event handler using `defn` like this:
 ```clj